View Donald Sawhill's Obituary on manisteenews.com and share memories

 A memorial service for Donald Sawhill will be held Saturday, October 5, 2019 at 11:00 am at First Congregational UCC on Spring Street with Reverend William Morris officiating.
 A period of visitation will be provided at 10:00 AM at the church on the day of the service.
 Final interment will be held at a later date at Mansfield Memorial Park in Mansfield, OH.

 Memorials in Donald's name for either Finn's Fighters at www.finnsfighters.com or for Hospice of Michigan online at www.hom.org or with envelopes at the memorial.
-Finn's Fighters is a team that works to raise money for in Finley Sawhill's name.
+Finn's Fighters is a team that works to raise money for the Muscular Dystrophy Association in Finley Sawhill's name.

 Please visit Donald's personal page of memories at www.oakgrovefh.com to share a story or photo.
 The family has entrusted the Oak Grove Funeral Home & Cremation Center of Manistee with memorial arrangements.